johngodlee/geotaster_git_workshop/index.md

 ## 1. Understand version control

 As researchers, many of you will write computer code to analyse data, construct models etc..
 In order to ensure that your research is repeatable and reproducible by others, it is important to keep track of how the code develops over time, just as you would document laboratory experiments in a notebook.
-Version control systems are a way of recording the changes made to a file or directory of files over time.
+Version control systems are a way of recording the changes made to a file or directory of files.
 This allows you to easily recall specific past versions of your files, and helps to ensure that you don't make irreversible changes to the file that break the code.

 You may be implementing some sort of _ad hoc_ version control system in your work already.
 For instance, you might have a directory full of files called `Dissertation_script_25thFeb.R`, `Dissertation_script_26thFeb.R`, `Diss_Final_FINAL_URGHHH.R`, etc..
 While this approach might work for a little while, it will inevitably lead to a directory full of tens or hundreds of files with inconsistent names and subtle differences between them, which makes it difficult to compare versions and might lead to confusion.

 There are a few version control software packages out there, which range drastically in their complexity.
-The other notable contender to Git, which shares many similarities, is called [Subversion](https://subversion.apache.org) (SVN).
+The other notable contenders to Git, which share many similarities, are [Subversion](https://subversion.apache.org) (SVN), and [Mercurial](https://www.mercurial-scm.org).

 There are three principle benefits that come with using version control software in academic research: